lemiskutswa/Javascript-Udemy-Course/README.md

 2. != - checks for value inequality
 3. === checks for value and type equality
 4. !== checks for value and type inequality
+5. > & <> signs
+6. >= or <= signs
+7. ! to check if not true

+- Strings can also be compares as greater than or less than.
+For example b > a.
+Also capital letters are considered to be smaller than lower case letters.